asamy/ksm/README.md

 - Github pull requests
 - git request-pull

-It'd be appreciated if you use a separate branch for your submissions (other than master, that is).
+It'd be appreciated if you use a separate branch for your submissions (other
+								       than
+								       master,
+								       that
+								       is).
+Also, it's recommended to do `git rebase -i upstream/master` before submitting your tree for a pull.

 The github issues is a great place to start, although implementing new features is perfectly fine and very welcome, feel free to do whatever your little heart